 Following greiBO’s takeover last year, the Board of Estimates earmarked two grants, totaling $225,000, to greiBO to produce the 2011 festival.

 In each case, the funds were described as advances to the company that would be repaid from the festival’s fundraising and vendor revenues.

 It could not be determined yesterday if the grants have actually been paid back to the city.

 Stokes today confirmed that she received grants this year directly from the City but did not know if they were offset by the Baltimore City Foundation and referred a reporter to the Foundation on that question.

 GreiBO describes itself as a “boutique-style agency” specializing in video production, advertising, marketing, music and publishing.

 The new contract with greiBO is due to be voted on by the Board of Estimates this morning.
 The five-member board is controlled by Rawlings-Blake through her vote and the votes of two appointees, City Solicitor George Nilson and Public Works Director Alfred Foxx.

 Last year, Rawlings-Blake abstained from voting on the greiBO grants.
-She abstained from voting on today’s contract.
-A message asking for comment this morning was not immediately returned by her office.
+She also abstained from voting on today’s contract.

 The other spending board members are City Council President Bernard C. “Jack” Young and Comptroller Joan M. Pratt, who voted to approve the contract.